 The Bagdad sometimes hosts comedians and musicians as well.
 I love that the movies are still dirt cheap here, most just costing $3.
 My local second-run discount theater in Chicago just remodeled and doubled its prices, so I would love to have a place like Bagdad in my neighborhood.

 Which of these would you most like to visit?
-Do you have another favorite place in Portland?
+Do you have another favorite weird place in Portland?